nuttann/nuttann.github.io/achievements.md

     - Hunter of the Plane of Fear: Broken Mirror (Gallin, Nanbus)
       - All
     - Hunter of the Plane of Health (Nuttann, Gallin, Nanbus)
-      - Pestilent Warmaster (In Defense of Health) (Nuttann, Gallin, Nanbus)
       - Prepusterous (Defenders of the Faith) (Nuttann, Gallin, Nanbus)
     - Hunter of the Sul Vius: Demiplane of Life (Nuttann, Gallin, Nanbus)
       - Arsin the Blaze (Under the Robe) (Nuttann, Gallin, Nanbus)